www.thementawai.com

 The shift unfolded slowly and unevenly across the islands, but by the twentieth century, metal had become central to most craft and subsistence tasks.

-An iron adze used to shape a canoe
+An iron adze - ogut - used to shape a canoe

-Among these new implements, only one can truly be considered a Mentawai creation: the balugui.
+Among these metal tools, only one can truly be considered a Mentawai creation: the balugui.

 This small, curved knife is fashioned from the repurposed tip of a machete — trimmed, sharpened, and set into a bent rattan or wooden handle.
 Despite its humble origin, the balugui is a versatile and highly valued tool.
-With it, artisans split and weave rattan, shape bowstrings, carve tobacco containers, prepare ingredients for betel, and incise the flowing decorative patterns seen on uma walls and ritual objects.
+With it, Mentawai craftsmen split rattan for weaving baskets, shape bows, carve tobacco containers, and refine wood carvings found around the uma and used around the uma and in ritual objects.

-Its compact form makes it ideal for fine, controlled work, and many craftsmen carry a personal balugui for the delicate tasks it excels at.
+Its compact form makes it ideal for fine, controlled work, and many craftsmen own a personal balugui for the delicate tasks it excels at.

 The balugui is used for more refined wood carving